-The Company purchased sugar cane for the 2017/2018 harvesting year in accordance with the letter of the Office of the Cane and Sugar Board No. 11/2017 Dated 12 December 2017.
-This determined the initial price of sugar cane in the 2017/2018 harvesting year at Baht 880 per ton of sugar cane at a sweetness of 10 C.C.S with the price to be increased or decreased at Baht 52.80 per ton for each 1 C.C.S variation.
-Up to the date on which the Company's directors approved these financial statements, the Office of the Cane and Sugar Board has yet to announce the final sugar cane prices for the 2017/2018 harvesting year.
+The Company purchased sugar cane for the 2017/2018 harvesting year in accordance with the letter of the Office of the Cane and Sugar Board No. 11/2018 dated 12 December 2017, the initial price of sugar cane is at Baht 880 per ton of sugar cane at the sweetness of 10 C.C.S with the price to be increased or decreased at Baht 52.80 per ton for each 1 C.C.S variation up to the date on which the Company's directors approved the financial statements for the year 2018, the Office of the Cane and Sugar Board has yet announce the final sugar cane prices for the 2017/2018 harvesting year.

-However, the management estimated that the final sugar cane prices was higher than the initial sugar cane prices, and thus the Company recorded sugar cane costs and planter payable for the 2017/2018 harvesting year based on the estimated cost.
-This was equal to Baht 890 per ton of sugar cane at a sweetness of 10 C.C.S., with the price to be increased or decreased at Baht 53.40 per ton for each 1 C.C.S variation.
+However, the management estimated that the final sugar cane price will lower than the initial sugar cane prices, and thus the Company recorded sugar cane costs for the 2017/2018 harvesting year based on the estimated by reference calculated from the Office of Cane and Sugar Board.
+This was equal to Baht 790.37 per ton of sugar cane at a sweetness of 10 C.C.S., with the price to be increased or decreased at Baht 47.42 per ton for each 1 C.C.S variation.
+The Company recorded this amount as amounts due from the Office of the Cane and Sugar Fund as stipulated in Note 12 to financial statements.